RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/README.md

     # figure out how the multiheadattention forward pass works in pytorch
     # does it give an option to see all H heads' attention matrices?
     # figure out what it can output

+# try bertviz, see if we can modify for pyg